 Membership is open to anyone interested in Captain James Cook, whether professionally or as a hobby.
 Your interests might be in animals, astronomy, birds, books, botany, coins, discovery, engravings, ethnography, exploration, family history, journals, magazines, medals, navigation, ships, stamps, wills, or zoology.
 You'll find that Cook's Log covers all these subjects and more!

 The answers to many Frequently Asked Questions (FAQs) can be found by clicking here.

 The Society was formed in 1975 as the Captain Cook Study Unit and changed its name to the Captain Cook Society in 2001.
 The first officers lived in the USA and Australia.
 Currently, all four officers live in the UK.
 There is also an Australian branch with additional officers and an additional journal called Endeavour Lines.

-Click here to read news about our future and past meetings, including Australia and the UK this year.
+Click here to read news about our future and past meetings, including Australia, New Zealand and the UK this year.

 1755 - 1757

 1772 - 1779